swv293/swv293.github.io/_posts/2018-10-01-how-to-mine-a-crowd.md

 ![income distribution](images/Income_map.png)
 GPS locations of the income distribution.
 Darker circles indicate higher incomes.

 We also devised a simple algorithm that mapped both footfall and income data into a single function, adding weights to each component so that we could tweak the recommendations towards either income heavy stations or footfall heavy stations, based on the client's preference.
+For more on that checkout my cohort-mate and project team member Tim Bowlings's blog [here](https://extraordinaryleastsquares.com/data-science/).

 ![income and footfall](images/Rank_Map.png)
 GPS map of top ranked MTA Stations based on the combined income and turnstile data.